ETHICAL Elephant CAMPS in Asia

 Thai Elephant Home was founded by Nayok Satien and is managed by Wanachart Buraphakiat, nickname Joe.
 Both Satien and Joe grew up around elephants and together shared the desire to create a safe caring environment for these majestic animals.
 Together they founded Thai Elephant Home in 2006 with 1 elephant.
 Now Thai Elephant Home has 20 elephants, 14 at the main camp and 6 at the nursery.
 Our elephants are ridden bareback with only one guest per elephant.
 Each elephant has its own individual mahout who cares for their elephant.

-• To provide a safe caring environment for rescued elephants.
+• Provide a safe caring environment for rescued elephants.

-• To increase the number of Asian elephants through our breeding program.
+• Increase the number of Asian elephants through our breeding program.

-• To provide individuals with the opportunity to learn about elephants by either riding them or observing them in their natural habitat.
+• Provide individuals with the opportunity to learn about elephants by either riding them or observing them in their natural habitat.

-• To provide educational scholarships for disadvantaged Hill Tribe youth to obtain university degrees.
+• Provide educational scholarships for disadvantaged Hill Tribe youth to obtain university degrees.

-• To assist with reforestation efforts in the district.
+• Assist with reforestation efforts in the district.

 Key Information